Xbloro/xbloro.github.io/_posts/2020-12-26-criminal_forensics.md

 According to the infos, our guy was on the computeur when they breached in.
 He might have not got enought time to hide/destroy correctly the evidences.

-Lets check the NTUSER.dat file
+Lets check the NTUSER.dat file, little reminder :

 > Every time you make a change to the look and behavior of Windows and installed programs, whether that’s your desktop background, monitor resolution, or even which printer is the default, Windows needs to remember your preferences the next time it loads.